mvolkmann/blog/src/smalltalk.md

   - IT press doesn't talk about it.
   - It's difficult to convince others to use it.

-- It doesn't minimize compile-time errors as much as statically typed languages such as C++, C# and Java.
-  However, it does do incremental compiling when methods are saved, so it finds syntax errors before runtime, unlike most scripting languages.

-- All the code for a project is stored in one big image file (often over 30 MB).
-  However, it is common to store custom code and modifications to provided classes in a "file out" or package that can be shared with other developers and installed into fresh images.

-- The syntax is fairly different from most programming languages.

-  - no dots or parentheses used in method calls
-  - conditional and iterating constructs are method calls instead of keywords
-  - keyword messages are a departure from positional arguments
-  - method cascading (sending multiple messages to the same object) is a new concept

-  But I think these are significant pros of Smalltalk!

-- Performance may be an issue.
+- Help is limited.

+  There are fewer developers using Smalltalk than many other programming languages.
+  This means there are fewer people available to answer questions for new developers.

+- Library documentation is lacking.

+  Many Smalltalk libraries have little to no documentation and example code.
+  There seems to be a feeling that since the source code is easily accessible, developers can just read that to determine how to use a library.
+  This makes it difficult to get started using new libraries.

-- Classes are not in a namespace, so all class names must be unique.
+- Classes are global and not in namespaces, so all class names must be unique.

   Using class name prefixes is recommended.
   This is important for using Squeak packages and Monticello.
   Squeak has a prefix registry in the wiki.

+- Immutability is not favored.

+  While it is possible to define Smalltalk classes whose objects are immutable, this is not common.
+  This will feel wrong to developers that prefer functional programming.

+- Application deployment is tedious.

+  Tools to strip a Smalltalk image of developer-only features in order to create an image that is suitable for deployment are lacking.
+  This is a highly manual process.

+- Smalltalks use of late binding for resolving message sends means that there are more errors that can only be detected at run-time than in statically typed languages such as C++, C#, and Java.
+  However, Smalltalk does do incremental compiling when methods are saved, so it finds syntax errors before runtime, unlike most scripting languages.

+- All the code for a project is stored in one big image file (often over 30 MB).
+  However, it is common to store custom code and modifications to provided classes in a "file out" or package that can be shared with other developers and installed into fresh images.

 ## History